When Is the Best Time to Buy Car Insurance?

 Another good time to shop around for a policy is when a major violation falls off your driving record or you've decided to raise or lower your coverage amounts.

-How to Shop Around for Car Insurance
+How to Switch Car Insurance

 - Review your coverage.
 Before you start the comparison process, review your current rate and coverage.
-If your situation and budget has changed, it could make sense to increase or reduce your coverage options, levels and deductibles.
+If your situation and budget have changed, it could make sense to increase or reduce your coverage options, levels and deductibles.

 - Use a comparison tool.
 It's best to obtain a quote from at least three to five insurance providers.
 But going through the online quote process with each one individually can be time-consuming.
 With services such as the Experian auto insurance comparison tool, you can get personalized quotes from multiple insurers with a single form, saving you time and making it easier to compare options side by side.